matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 And in addition, even though objects putatively are about process, there is no notion, no concrete notion of time in objects.
 No more so than there are in functions.
 But at least functions are not pretending to play with time.
-Functions say there is no time.
+Functions say, "There is no time.
 There are my inputs and my outputs.
-I am not pretending to deal with time.
+I am not pretending to deal with time."

 Objects are pretending to deal with time.
 And yet, our object systems do not have any reified notion of time.
-There is nothing you can talk about explicitly, because most of them were born in the day when your program ruled the computer.
+There is nothing you can talk about explicitly, because most of them were born in a day when your program ruled the computer.
 You had a single monotonic execution flow and it just did what it wanted; do this, do that.
 There was a single universal process controlling everything.

 Now that that is no longer true, we try to use locks to restore that vision of the world.
 But that vision of the world was _never_ correct.
-And you can tell in one key way because we still, even with all the locks and everything else, we still do not really have a concrete representation we can use for perception.
+And you can tell in one key way: because we still, even with all the locks and everything else, we still do not really have a concrete representation we can use for perception.
 Can I look at something and see it be stable?
 Or memory.
 Can I remember that?